ridhasidi/shipping-cms/README.md

 d.
 Run `npm install` on your terminal to download and install all dependencies

 e.
+Create `.env` file in this directory and type `SECRET_KEY=[Any string as you wish]` in that file.
+For example: `SECRET_KEY=secret`.

+f.
 Run `npm run migrate` on your terminal to create the database and seed data to the database

-f.
+g.
 Run `npm run dev` or `npm start` on your terminal to run the API, then it will run on your localhost port 4001 (if it's still available)

 # 2. Run the `Orchestrator` API Gateway